Constance Peel: Later life and legacy

 Peel produced memoirs spanning five volumes.
 Her autobiography, Life's Enchanted Cup: an Autobiography, 1872–1933 was published in 1933.
-She died in Kensington, London, on 7 August 1934, due to her myocarditis and diabetes, and was survived by her husband.
+She died in Kensington, London, on 7 August 1934, due to her myocarditis and diabetes.

 An article in The Times commented on Peel's highly varied career, saying that "her industry was astonishing, for she went down coalmines, inspected prisons, reformatories and factories, examined schools and studied diet for the young, in addition to regular journalism and four novels".
 The social historian John Burnett called her "the doyenne of writers on domestic economy".